kojirotakeyama/LocoVR/README.md

  - Blue and red curves depict two people's trajectories for one data collection session.
  - All scene data (3D geometry, semantics, textures) are derived from [Habitat-Matterport 3D Semantics Dataset (HM3DSem)](https://aihabitat.org/datasets/hm3d-semantics/) and [Habitat-Matterport 3D Dataset](https://aihabitat.org/datasets/hm3d/).

-## Demo Video

-A demo of our dataset:

 ## Downloading Loco3D dataset
 Loco3D dataset can be downloaded from the following link.